platformsh/platformsh-docs/reference/faq/known-issues.md

 We do not allow changing the system timezone of your application, though you can change the timezone in your services.

 * PHP runtime - You can change the timezone by providing a [custom php.ini](https://docs.platform.sh/user_guide/reference/toolstacks/php/configure-php.html#custom-php-ini).
-* NodeJS runtime - You can change the timezone by starting the server with `env TZ='<timezone>' node server.js`.
+* Node.js runtime - You can change the timezone by starting the server with `env TZ='<timezone>' node server.js`.
 * MySQL - You can change the per-connection timezone by running SQL `SET time_zone = <timezone>;`.
 * PostgreSQL - You can change the timezone of current session by running SQL `SET TIME ZONE <timezone>;`.